glucee/FNN/readme.md

-To view the training data, run the following code: tensorboard --logdir=log path the log path is the one that includes the log files, in this case, it is dqn_log_files
+To view the training data, run the following code: tensorboard --logdir=log path the log path is the one that includes the log files, in this case, it is dqn_log_files Currently, the cost function would be printed in the terminal, so checking on tensorboard is not necessary.

+### Saved model
+Models are saved using checkpoints functions in tensorflow APIs, the saved models are saved in:
+FNN_python/model

+### What to do next...
+We need an 'unbiased' dataset to train the model and observe its performance